Quantcast

 If you buy a cut tree, at least recycle it!

 There’s nothing sadder than putting a Christmas tree to waste after the winter holidays are over!
-So if you really want to buy a cut tree, there are still somethings you can do to recycle it.
+So if you really want to buy a cut tree, there are still some things you can do to recycle it.

 The best thing would be to plant it.
 If you have a garden or a backyard, it’s perfect!
 If you’ve got the space for it, getting a tree with roots and replanting it is obviously the most eco-friendly solution.
 If that is not an option, then there are some things you can do, like recycling it into compost.
-Most cities offer this options (or host companies which do this for you); the tree is still killed, but at least the timber won’t go to waste.
+Most cities offer these options (or host companies that do this for you); the tree is still killed, but at least the timber won’t go to waste.
 In isolated cases, you can also stuff it in a private pond – it offers refuge to fish and provides a nice addition to their ecosystem.
 Just be sure that it hasn’t been sprayed with damaging chemicals.

 Decorate an outside tree!